 Flexible working practices, loyalty, and the foundation of trust

-Within the workplace itself, flexible working continues to be a feature of most millennials’ working lives and is linked to improved organisational performance, personal benefit, and loyalty.
-This year, we also observed the solid foundation of trust that enables organisations to increasingly offer and operate flexible working arrangements.
+Within the workplace itself, flexible working continues to be a feature of most millennials’ working lives and is linked to improved organizational performance, personal benefit, and loyalty.
+This year, we also observed the solid foundation of trust that enables organizations to increasingly offer and operate flexible working arrangements.

 Compared to our 2016 survey (67 percent), the proportion able, within certain limits, to start and finish work at times they choose is largely unchanged.
 However, we see a significant expansion in the numbers able to work from locations other than their employer’s primary site.
 The current figure of 64 percent is fully 21 points higher than last year’s survey, reflecting how rapidly technology is facilitating mobile working, and how employers are becoming increasingly comfortable with such arrangements.

-Overall, 84 percent of millennials report some degree of flexible working in their organisations.
-Meanwhile, taking these four arrangements together, 39 percent of millennials say they work in organisations that offer a highly flexible working environment, compared to about three in 10 whose workplaces feature moderate (31 percent) or relatively low levels (27 percent) of flexibility.
+Overall, 84 percent of millennials report some degree of flexible working in their organizations.
+Meanwhile, taking these four arrangements together, 39 percent of millennials say they work in organizations that offer a highly flexible working environment, compared to about three in 10 whose workplaces feature moderate (31 percent) or relatively low levels (27 percent) of flexibility.